|

 do not require negative feedback, something found in most all

-push-pull circuits, solid state or tube.
-Negative feedback
+push-pull circuits, solid state or tube in which negative feedback

-is used to lower distortion specs and in the case of solid state
+is used to lower distortion and in solid state keep the transistors from

-exploding all over the inside of your amplifier.
-Feedback
+exploding all over the inside of your amplifier case.
+So is negative feedback

 a problem?
-If you don’t mind the time smear it creates
+Well, if you don’t mind the time smear it creates

-and the resulting 2 dimensional sound stage, then no I guess
+and the resulting 2 dimensional sound stage with almost no depth, then no I guess

 Aside

 profound reason for using SET amplifiers.
-The magic predominately
+The magic that

 lies in the first watt.
 By magic I mean inner detail and